CortexForge

 Workflows became shorter.

-This era showed that calm design improves accuracy, safety, and trust.
+It showed that calm is not aesthetic — it is a prerequisite for accuracy, safety, and trust.

 2021-2022